fauzanfebrian/whatsapp-service/README.md

 # whatsapp-service

-Send whatsapp message via node.js for freee.
+Send whatsapp message via node.js for free.

 this service use baileys as core package